yopasa94/ll_code_challenge/README.md

 [Instructions](#instructions)<br />

-Please fork the repository, make the changes in your fork and include tests.
-Once you're done making changes, send in a pull request.
+Clone the repo and push up your changes and share link.

 Using Protractor or WebDriverIO
 Bonus points for leveraging a BDD tool.